ibm-cloud-docs/pattern-code-engine-ai-summary-app/code-engine-watsonx-integration-design.md

 {{site.data.keyword.attribute-definition-list}}

-# Integrating IBM Cloud® Code Engine with watsonx
+# Integrating {{site.data.keyword.codeengineshort}} with watsonx
 {: #code-engine-watsonx-integration-design}

 ![Diagram showing integration with watsonx.ai](images/watsonx-codeengine-integration-diagram.svg){: caption="Figure 3.
 Integrating watsonx.ai with IBM Cloud® Code Engine" caption-side="bottom"}

-* The Summarization service hosted in IBM Cloud® Code Engine as web application takes input data from a user and is passed to IBM watsonx.ai as a ‘Prompt’.
+* The Summarization service hosted in {{site.data.keyword.codeenginefull}} as web application takes input data from a user and is passed to IBM watsonx.ai as a ‘Prompt’.
 * The model-ID and the parameters are passed to the watsonx.ai, containing the LLM being used for summarization.
 * Summarization response from the model is displayed in the web application as output.
-* IBM Cloud® infrastructure handles scaling and management of the service, automatically scaling it based on demand.
+* {{site.data.keyword.cloud_notm}} infrastructure handles scaling and management of the service, automatically scaling it based on demand.